Father Who Raised Kamiyah Mobley, Kidnapped Florida Infant, Says ‘She’s Still My Child’

 “For anybody that lost hope just keep hope alive, just keep praying, keep fighting, if it happened to me, it can happen to anybody,” Aiken said.

-[Featured Image by Jacksonville Sheriff’s Office/ Associated Press]
+[Featured Image by Jacksonville Sheriff’s Office/Associated Press]